jonesj39/jonesj39/README.md

 Assistant Professor, School of Life Sciences and Sustainability College of Humanities and Sciences, Virginia Commonwealth University

-I study urban food systems and public policy, with a focus on food insecurity, food waste, and community-engaged research.
+I use a trans-disciplinary  lens rooted in social sciences to study urban food systems and public policy, with a focus on food insecurity, food waste, and community-engaged research.
 Much of my work centers on designing, deploying, and studying interventions that improve food access on urban university campuses and in the broader Richmond region.

 ### Research Interests
 - Urban food systems and food access